Samsung/tizen-docs/docs/application/dotnet/guides/opentk/work-with-skiasharp.md

 }
 ```

-## Create SKCanvas on memory block
+## Create SKCanvas on Memory Block

-Create SKSurface on the memory block, and then you can get the SKCanvas from the SKSurface.
+Create SKSurface on the memory block and then you can get the SKCanvas from the SKSurface:
 ```C#
 private SKSurface surface;
 private SKCanvas canvas;